Siebel has many components and the one which is extensively used is ecommunications_enu.

 When a user logs in to the Siebel application, a session is created for him on one of the web server and his request is sent to the object manager.

 The object manager generates a new log for this newly created session.
 The log can be found in the log directory of the object manager.
 For example ‘eCommunicationsObjMgr_enu_1380_1447037798.log’.
+The following is a typical head of such a log file

 The 1st entry in this log tells us about the process under which the requests of the newly logged in user are running (In the above case the request is running under 16416 process id, highlighted in blue).
 So basically, an object manager will have a few processes running on the host machine and each process will have multiple threads running under it.
 Each of these threads is to cater to 1 user request.